aymannel/configs/README.md

 # Backup of my system configuration files

 ## Zsh config `~/.zshrc`
 Previously `~/.bashrc`.
-Contains aliases to facilitate navigation via the CLI, the running of Zsh scripts and activating and navigating to conda virtual environments.
+Contains aliases to facilitate navigation via the CLI, the running of Zsh scripts and activating Conda virtual environments.

 ## Vim config `~/.vimrc`
 Configure a freshly-installed version of Vim (MacVim) with my preferred configurations, plugins and keybindings.